- Classes from Pre-Nursery through to Year 2.

-- Our approach to early childhood education recognizes the tremendous impact of the environment by referring to it as the “third teacher”.
+- Our approach to early childhood education recognises the tremendous impact of the environment by referring to it as the “third teacher”.

 - We know that the infant learning environment must provide a flexible climate that supports child-directed practices, spontaneous exploration, curiosity, motivation for learning and the creation and maintenance of positive relationships between adults and children.

-- Utilise the natural environment to develop a ‘forest school’ area and include a grass area as part of the playground.
+- Utilising the natural environment to develop a ‘forest school’ area and include a grass area as part of the playground.

 - To create outdoor spaces that can be used in all weathers.

 - Recommended specialist spaces.